NiccoloSalvini/thesis/docs/03-infrastructure.md

 ![aws_dashboard](images/aws.PNG)

 At this point instance is prepared to run and in a few minutes is deployed.
-Key pairs, if never done before, are generated and .pem file is saved and securely stored.
-Key pairs are mandatory to access to the Ubuntu server via SSH.
+Key pairs, if never done before, are generated and a .pem file is saved and securely stored.
+Key pairs are a mandatory step to log into the Ubuntu server via SSH.
 SSH connection in Windows OS can be handled with [PuTTY](https://www.putty.org/), which is a SSH and telnet client designed for Windows.
-At first PuTTYgen has to convert the key pair .pem  file into a .ppk extension (otherwise Putty can not read it).
-Once converted .ppk is sourced in the authorization panel.
-If everything works and authentication is verified then the Ubuntu server CLI appears and an interaction with the server is made available.
+At first PuTTYgen, a PuTTY extensions, has to convert the key pair .pem  file into a .ppk extension (otherwise PuTTY can not read it).
+Once .ppk is converted is immediately sourced in the authorization panel.
+If everything works and authentication is verified then the Ubuntu server CLI appears and interaction with the server is made possible.
+Once the CLI pops out some Linux libraries to check file structure ("tree") and Docker are installed.
+Then a connection with Docker hub is established providing user login credentials.
+From the Hub repository the container image is pulled on the machine and is then executed with the docker RUN command.
+AWS automatically assign to the server a unique Public DNS address which is going to be the REST API url to call. the Public DNS has the following form:ì

+`ec2-18-224-40-67.us-east-2.compute.amazonaws.com`

 ## Further Integrations